 Main features of local area networks and the Internet: Ethernet, wireless networks, the Internet Protocol.
 Introduction to some of the main network devices, such as switches and routers.

-Database architecture and functionality, data analysis and entity-relationship modelling
+Data analysis and entity-relationship modelling

-Normalisation to third normal form
+Normalisation (to third normal form)

 The role of a Database Administrator (DBA)